travis-sigler/Tennis-Refactoring-Kata/README.md

 # Tennis Refactoring Kata

-There are three versions of this refactoring kata, each with their own design smells and challenges.
-We suggest you start with the first one, with the class "TennisGame1".
-The test suite provided is fairly comprehensive, and fast to run.
-You should not need to change the tests, only run them often as you refactor.

 ## Goal
 The aim of this Kata is to refactor the code into a state that you would be happy leaving for your peers (or your future self!) to work on.